jrd261/exp-docs/_pages/python_sdk_reference.md

 **`resource.uuid`**

 The uuid of the resource.
 Cannot be set.
-Maps to `resource.document['uuid']`

 **`resource.name`**

 The name of the resource.
-Can be set directly.
-Maps to `resource.document['name']`.
+Can be set directl

 **`resource.document`**